billkarsh/SpikeGLX/Markdown/UserManual.md

 #### Case B: External Clock Source, No Multiplexing

-In this case, the sample clock is being driven by some component in your setup, other than the NI device.
+In this case, the sample clock is being driven by some component in your setup, other than the primary NI device.
 Follow these steps:

-* Set device1 clock line = PFI terminal.
+* Set primary clock line = PFI terminal.
 * Connect external clock source to that terminal.
-* _Optionally_ connect same external clock to a device2 PFI terminal.
+* _Optionally_ connect same external clock to a secondary device PFI terminal.
 * Leave the MN and MA channel boxes blank.
 * Specify input channels in the XA and XD boxes.
 * `Chans/muxer` is ignored for these channels.